Gambling and online casinos in Uganda

 Legislation and regulation

-Uganda's gambling industry operates on a clear regulatory framework,
+Uganda's gambling industry operates on a clear regulatory framework that covers both the offline and online segments.

 Main documents:- Lotteries and Gaming Act (2004) - a basic law governing lotteries, casinos and betting;